 Space is limited, sign up today.

 P.S.
 New 2020 Chronic Care Management code changes are NOT only for primary care providers.
-If you are in a specialty practice you can also significantly benefit from the added reimbursement the new 2020 CCM codes changes can bring, for example, allergy/asthma, diabetes, gastroenterology, hospice, immunology, mental health, neurology, nephrology, ophthalmology, podiatry, rheumatology, urology, etc. Space is limited, sign up today.
+If you are in a specialty practice you can also significantly benefit from the added reimbursement the new 2020 CCM codes changes can bring, for example, allergy/asthma, diabetes, gastroenterology, hospice, immunology, neurology, nephrology, ophthalmology, podiatry, rheumatology, urology, etc. Space is limited, sign up today.